Pradnya1314/CodeTech_Task4/README.md

-## Machine Learning Modle Implementation
+## Machine Learning Model Implementation

 This project is a simple spam message classifier built using Python and Scikit-learn.
 It uses a Naive Bayes algorithm to detect whether a given SMS message is **Spam** or **Ham (Not Spam)**.